Policy

 Compliance

-The National Institutes for the Humanities has established the Guidelines for Management and Auditing of Public Research Funds at Research Institutions; Guidelines for Practice (revised on February 1, 2021); and Guidelines for Responding to Misconduct in Research Activities (Revised on February 1, 2021), based on the decision by the Minister of Education, Culture, Sports, Science and Technology on August 26, 2014.
-A fraud prevention system for the entire Research Institute for the Humanities, including RIHN, has been established.
+The National Institutes for the Humanities, in accordance with the Guidelines for the Management and Audit of Public Research Funds at Research Institutions (Revised on February 1, 2021) and the Guidelines for Responding to Research Misconduct (Adopted by the Minister of Education, Culture, Sports, Science and Technology on August 26, 2014), has established systems and frameworks to prevent research misconduct across NIHU as a whole, including at the Research Institute for Humanity and Nature.

 Consultation and Reporting (Complaint) Desk